talhaaa16/resume-builder/README.md

 - **History & Revision** — Automatically saves past generated preps for easy review without spending limits
 - **Daily Limit** — 2 free generations per day (including regenerations), auto-resets at midnight

+### 🌐 LinkedIn About Optimizer *(New)*
+- **AI-Powered Optimization** — Paste your LinkedIn "About" summary and get a keyword-rich version tailored for visibility and engagement
+- **Professional Tone** — Rewrites content to be more professional and appealing to recruiters
+- **Daily Limit** — 2 free optimizations per day per user, auto-resets at midnight

 ### 📊 User Dashboard *(New)*
 - **Centralized Hub** — Replaces basic navbar profile with a full dashboard page
 - **Quick Stats** — Track total resumes, shared links, ATS daily checks, and AI improvements